 The AIP system based on oxygen / hydrogen fuel cells increases the Lada Class submerged endurance from 15 to 45 days.
-It also reduces noise by avoiding the need for frequent battery recharge by diesel generators.
+It also reduces noise as it does not require frequent battery recharge by diesel generators.

-The diesel engine operating short time in the snorkelling mode increases the endurance of the submarine.
-The submarine also has a storage battery with an increased service life.
+The diesel engine operating for a short time in the snorkelling mode increases the endurance of the submarine.
+The submarine also has a storage battery with increased service life.

 MQ-4C Triton is a new broad area maritime surveillance (BAMS) unmanned aircraft system (UAS) unveiled by Northrop Grumman for the…